JoGMG/know-your-movies/README.md

 ## Overview

-KYM is a Movie Cast Discovery Website, designed to provide users with a simple and efficient way to access information about the cast of their favorite movies.
-It offers a simple user-friendly interface for searching movies and displaying its cast members, making it easy for movie enthusiasts to find out who starred in a particular film.<br><br>
+KYM is a Movie Cast Discovery Website, designed to provide users with a simple and efficient way to view and discover the cast of their favorite movies.
+It offers a simple user-friendly interface for searching movies and displaying its details, making it easy for movie enthusiasts to find out who starred in a particular film.<br><br>
 [Go to Project's Landing Page](https://jogmg.github.io/know-your-movies)

 ## Features